jradziejewski/jradziejewski/README.md

 ### 👩‍💻 I'm currently:
 * working as a frontend engineer in react
-* creating backend servers and APIs for learning purposes
+* constantly learning about web development and data science

 ## 🛠 Skills